GoMimiGO/https---github.com-GoMimiGO-Web.Dev.Front.End.C02/README.md

 4. Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX)

 5. Visualize data in a graph, chart, or other visual representation of data 5a.
-Vertical, Horizontal and Pie Graph to give visual interpretation of data on Income and Expenses page (Graphic F5.html)
+Vertical, Horizontal and Pie Graph to give visual interpretation of data on Income and Expenses page (GraphicF5.html)

 Visually features: